-In 2017, the CCQM conducted a key comparison (CCQM-K146) for the determination of benzo[a]pyrene in edible oil with participation of 15 NMIs.
-Some labs who do not perform well request a subsequent bilateral comparison.
-So, CCQM organized such a study for those NMIs or DIs had not participated in K146 or wished to improve their results from K146.
-As NIM had coordinated K146 and results also agree well, it served as the anchor point to which the other participants in the subsequent study could be compared.
+In 2017, the CCQM conducted a key comparison (CCQM-K146) for the determination of benzo[a]pyrene in edible oil with participation of 16 NMIs.
+Some labs who did not perform well requested a subsequent bilateral comparison.
+So, CCQM organized such a study for those NMIs or DIs that had not participated in K146 or wished to improve their results from K146.
+As NIM had coordinated K146 and their results agreed well with the KCRV, it served as the anchor point to which the other participants in the subsequent study could be compared.